 Creating a cohesive color scheme relies on one thing: knowing what colors go well together and compliment each other.
-Luckily there are a number of different ways to mix, match and find the perfect color scheme for you!
+Luckily there are a number of different ways create a color palette that's perfectly for your design project!

 The color wheel for graphic design is a circle with different colored sections used to show the relationship between colors.
 The typical color wheel includes the blue, red, and yellow primary colors.
 The corresponding secondary colors are then green, orange, and violet or purple.

 A mentioned above, secondary colors are colors that come from mixing two primary colors.
 There are three secondary colors.
 In RGB graphic design, the secondary colors are purple made from red mixed with blue, orange made from red mixed with yellow, and green made from yellow mixed with blue.

 Two colors that are on opposite sides of the color wheel are called complementary colors.
 Complementary colors of graphic designs provide high contrast and high impact color combination.
 When placed together or next to one another these colors will appear brighter and more vibrant.